Fat modification process systems

 Interesterification process

-By combining different oils and fats, interesterification makes it possible to produce hard fats from a wide range of raw materials – and in a way that conforms to modern market demands.
+Interesterification can support keeping pace with evolving customer preferences through efficient, flexible production.
+By combining different oils and fats, interesterification makes it possible to produce hard fats from a wide range of raw materials while meeting modern market demands.

-The mixture of oils and fats is pumped from the mixing tank to a steam heater and then to the reactor under vacuum conditions for drying.
+A pump transfers a mixture of oils and fats from the mixing tank through a steam heater and into the reactor under vacuum conditions for effective drying.
 To improve drying efficiency, the oil is pumped through a recirculation section.
+After drying, a special dosing device introduces a catalyst into the oil recirculation stream.

 Interesterification does not affect the degree of saturation of the fat, nor the location of the cis-trans chemical bonds.
-It is largely done to control the consistency of the oil or fat at different temperatures, a parameter that is crucial for your customers in the food industry.
+The process controls the consistency of the oils or fats at different temperatures, a parameter that is crucial for food manufacturers.

 Customer's voice